chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 # RubyGems

-Ruby software is usually published by authors with the default library packaging system, RubyGems.
+Ruby software and libraries are usually published as Gems, using the Ruby packaging system *RubyGems*.
 Gems are published to http://rubygems.org/

 Prior to Ruby 1.9, RubyGems was separately installed.
 It has been added to Ruby 1.9 in the standard library, at RubyGems version 1.3.7.

 Chef requires at least RubyGems 1.3.7.

 .notes The `gem_package` provider uses library/API calls that were introduced in RubyGems 1.3.7.
+Some instructions or automated installations of Chef install newer versions of RubyGems by default.

 # Installing Ruby and RubyGems